schan93/Go-/README.md

 **Useful commands**

-For npm install errors: "npm cache clean", "bower cache clean"\n
+For npm install errors: "npm cache clean", "bower cache clean"

-For deleting node_modules folder on Windows (*Do this in command prompt): mkdir junk robocopy junk node_modules /MIR
+For deleting node_modules folder on Windows (*Do this in command prompt): "mkdir junk" and then "robocopy junk node_modules /MIR"